Skip to content

 Refined Mouse Handling

-A new techniques for moving animals from one cage to another reducing the stress the animals experience.
+A new technique for moving animals from one cage to another reducing the stress the animals experience.
 Created in partnership with the 3Rs Collaborative.
 (A hands-0n workshop can be requested from CLATR if your team is interested in implementing these techniques.)

 Report Concerns for Animal Welfare